renehorstmann/Pixelc/doc.md

 ## <a name="S-layers"></a>Layers
-Frames and Layers both are located in a grid of the image.
+Frames and layers both are located in a grid of the image.
 While frames are set right next to each other on the image, layers are placed below each other.
-The Layer options behave exactly the same as the Frame options (without the animation dialog and the frame times) So have a look at the [Frames](#S-frames) section.
+The layer options behave exactly the same as the frame options (without the animation dialog and the frame times) So have a look at the [Frames](#S-frames) section.
 Layers may be merged down in the save dialog ![img](res/button_save.png)